ModithaDilshan/model-deploy-/README.md

 ## Build worker (`worker/index.js`)

-Run on a Windows machine:
+Run on a Windows machine that has Godot installed:

 ```bash
 npm run worker